amartin211/quizpal/README.md

 # QuizPal

+**QuizPal**
+Proof-of-concept demonstration of real-time wearable AI systems and edge-to-cloud pipelines.
+Built purely as an engineering challenge to explore low-latency computer vision + LLM integration on constrained hardware.
+Not intended for any use that violates academic or professional integrity policies.

 An AI-powered multiple choices exam assistant that processes screenshots of exam questions and returns structured answers in real-time via WebSocket.

 ## Hardware